1.1 Blended Teaching

 A problem of practice could entail trying to increase one or more of these C’s in your instruction.

-7 P’s of Quality Blended Teaching
+|7 P's of Quality Blended Teaching|

 Students may have challenges with access to traditional learning opportunities because of disabilities, illness, and/or participation in extracurricular activities like sports or the arts.
+They may also have limited access to materials that are necessary for improving their understanding of the subject.
+Such materials may include books, primary resources, lab equipment and resources, art supplies, concert or theatrical performances, etc.

 A problem of practice could try to address challenges of access for students in your class.